What Hoses Are The Best For Homebrew?

 2. Reinforced Vinyl Hose

-A reinforced vinyl hose is more stiff than a regular vinyl hose and is able to withstand high temperatures compared to the normal vinyl house.
+A reinforced vinyl hose (Amazon link) is more stiff than a regular vinyl hose and is able to withstand high temperatures compared to the normal vinyl house.

 It is mostly used for high pressure systems or used in commercial breweries, but for the standard homebrewer, this hose doesn’t do much compared to a regular vinyl hose.